How to Winterize Your Fog System

-6. Turn the mist pump off.
+- Turn the mist pump off.

-7. Remove the mist nozzles and drain valve(s) from the mist line.
+- Remove the mist nozzles and drain valve(s) from the mist line.

-This process is a little time consuming but will ensure that no damage is done to the misting pump or the mist tubing during the winter months.
+Disconnect the water supply from the filter canister and completely empty it.
+Use compressed air and blow out the feed line between the filter and mist.
+This process is a little time-consuming, but it will ensure that no damage is done to the MISTING PUMP or the MIST TUBING during the winter months.
 At the start of the next summer season, simply connect all the tubing, insert the nozzles, and start enjoying the cooling effects of your misting system for another summer season.